RobFlo98/OttrParserExtension/README.md

 An extension for the ([Semantic](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki)) [Media Wiki](https://www.mediawiki.org/wiki/MediaWiki).
 It parses text in the [OTTR template language](https://ottr.xyz/) and produces code in Media Wiki Syntax.
 Triples are represented as subobjects.

-More information about the extension **and how to install**: https://www.mediawiki.org/wiki/Extension:OttrParser.

 The help page for wiki usage: https://www.mediawiki.org/wiki/Help:Extension:OttrParser.

 ## Installation